In this article

 For example, when you're on the Recommendations page for your account and apply a recommendation that has a score uplift of 5%, your account’s optimization score increases by 5%.
 Your account can reach an optimization score of 100% by applying or dismissing all recommendations.

-Recommendations can help you get more out of your budget, by improving your bidding, keywords, and ads, which may increase the overall performance and efficiency of your campaigns.
+Recommendations can help you get more out of your budget by improving your bidding, keywords, and ads, which may increase the overall performance and efficiency of your campaigns.

-To dismiss all recommendations within a specific type, click the 3-dot icon in the recommendation card, and then click Dismiss all.
+To dismiss all recommendations within a specific type, select the 3-dot icon in the recommendation card, and then select Dismiss all.
 You can see the total score attributed to dismissed recommendations.
 A dismissed recommendation can reappear after a certain period if it becomes relevant then.